Clynie/hanyihong0324.github.io/_posts/2016-04-23-Progressing_Personal_Site.md

 ### 2016-04-22

-1. Test a new theme called Moon from GitHub.
+Release a new theme called Moon from GitHub.
 I forked it to fit my needs.
 Thanks to TaylanTatli, the developer of Moon.

-2. After test, release the new theme.

 ![new theme](http://7xt9ka.com2.z0.glb.qiniucdn.com/2016-04-23.png)
 <br>